GovNFT/contracts/SPECIFICATION.md

 - allowing the GovNFT to withdraw vested tokens to the recipient
 - delegate their voting rights while tokens are locked, if the stored tokens possess governance capabilities
-- sweeping airdropped from the vault to a specified receiver.
+- sweeping airdropped tokens from the vault to a specified receiver.

 ### GovNFTFactory

-Facilitates the creation and tracking of deployed GovNFTs.
+Facilitates the creation and tracking of deployed GovNFTSplits.
 Creating a GovNFT requires the following arguments:

 - owner who will be allowed to create locks
 - address of the artProxy to be used for the token URI
 - name and symbol
+- boolean to allow early sweeps of aidropped lock tokens

-Upon the deployment of the factory, a single permissionless GovNFT is created and owned by the factory (anyone can create a lock in this case).
+Upon the deployment of the factory, a single permissionless GovNFT meant for public use is created and owned by the factory (anyone can create a lock in this case).

+### GovNFTTimelockFactory

+Similarly to GovNFTFactory, it creates and keeps track of GovNFTTimelocks.
+When creating a GovNFTTimelock, a timelock period is passed as a parameter (time to wait between proposal of a split and its finality).